Why Were Cooperatives Formed?

 In October of 1998, Licking Rural Electrification, Inc. acquired National Gas & Oil Company and its subsidiaries, National Gas & Oil Corp., Producers Gas Sales, NGO Development Corp., NGO Transmission, Inc., and NGO Propane.
 The Energy Cooperative is the trade name used by LRE and its subsidiaries, which operate as separate corporations.

-The Newark Consumers Gas Company was formed in 1912 and later became National Gas & Oil Corporation in 1946.
-National is now a natural gas distribution cooperative with over 33,000 members in 10 counties.
-This service is provided through a pipeline network consisting of over 1,000 miles of distribution, 10 miles of transmission and 10 miles of gathering lines.
-These pipeline systems have natural gas throughput volumes exceeding 8,000 MMcf per year.
-Natural gas is delivered to the pipeline system through NGO Transmission, Inc. and Columbia Pipeline Group.
-National also gathers local gas from approximately 300 local wells.
-Click here for more information on National.
+National Gas & Oil Cooperative (NGO) is a retail natural gas distribution cooperative that provides natural gas service to more than 34,000 residential andcommercial members within a six-county area.
+This service is provided through a network of nearly 1,000 miles of distribution pipelines.
+These pipeline systems have natural gas throughput volumes exceeding 9,000 MMcf per year.
+Natural gas is delivered to the pipeline system through NGO Transmission and Columbia Gas Transmission Corp.
+NGO also gathers gas from approximately 300 local wells.

-NGO Propane is a propane distribution cooperative that servers over 4,000 consumers in 8 counties.
-In 1998, NGO Propane was formed and became one of the first metered propane services in Ohio, thus allowing the member to pay only for the propane consumed each month.
-NGO Propane continually follows propane pricing markets to secure pricing and supply for the heating season.
-Click here for more information on NGO Propane.
+NGO Propane (NGOP) is a propane distribution cooperative that serves over 4,000 member-consumers in eight counties.
+In 1998, it became one of the first metered propane services in Ohio, thus allowing members to pay only for the propane consumed each month.